Gertrude Woodforde nee Griffiths

 Church in Weston.

 Edith Griffiths, Gertrude's sister, moved with them.
-Her will records her former addresses as 35 Malvern Road, Weston-super-Mare (Reginald's later residence), then the rectory in Hutton, near Weston-super-Mare (where she worked as a house maid) and 34 Devonshire Road, Weston-super-Mare (her niece Mona's address) from 1950 until her death in 1958.
+Her will records her former addresses as 35 Malvern Road, Weston-super-Mare (Reginald's later residence), then the rectory in Hutton, near Weston-super-Mare (where she worked as housekeeper) and latterly 34 Devonshire Road, Weston-super-Mare (her niece Mona's address after her marriage to George Butt) from 1949 until her death in 1958.

 Edith's address in Liverpool, recorded in 1928, had been 37 Garrick Road, Smithdown Road opposite Toxteth Park cemetery.